 It’s not a coincidence that approximately half of the people with a substance use disorder also have some type of mental illness.
 In addition, those with a mental illness also have a substance use disorder.
 At The Right Step, we delve into those core reasons so that you have a more thorough understanding of the addiction problem.

-Mental health illnesses often go undiagnosed and/or untreated.
-In fact, approximately 50 percent of those afflicted with mental health disorders don’t get treatment either because they are undiagnosed or for other reasons.
+Mental health illnesses often go undiagnosed and untreated.
+Approximately 50% of those afflicted with mental health disorders don’t get treatment because they are undiagnosed or for other reasons.
 However, this leads to severe problems for these individuals.
-When mental illness goes unchecked, it often leads to substance abuse.
+When the mental illness goes unchecked, it often leads to substance abuse.
 People resort to using drugs or alcohol as a way to self-medicate, thus leading to a dual diagnosis.

 Treatment Options for Dual Diagnosis

-At a dual diagnosis treatment center in San Antonio, TX, you will find that mental health therapies are a key component to healing.
+At a dual diagnosis treatment center in San Antonio, TX, you will find that mental health therapies are a key component of healing.
 These therapies include:

-- Dialectical Behavioral Therapy (DBT): This is a form of cognitive-behavioral therapy.
-A Dialectical behavior therapy program helps you accept who you are while also committing to change yourself as needed.
+- Dialectical behavioral therapy (DBT) – This is a form of cognitive-behavioral therapy.
+A Dialectical behavior therapy program helps you accept who you are while committing to changing yourself as needed.
 You will learn mindfulness techniques that are helpful when dealing with life’s difficulties.

 - Experiential therapies – We offer experiential therapeutic approaches, such as music, art, and recreational therapy.
 By exploring emotions and challenges in this type of setting, you are free from any inhibitions that you may otherwise have.
 This creative process can help you uncover underlying issues.